Responses to the COVID-19 pandemic in July 2020: 22 July

 Face masks became mandatory in the Australian city of Melbourne after surging coronavirus cases in the state of Victoria.
 The Victoria State Government announced that workers who do not have sick leave will be able to apply for a payment of 300 Australian dollars while they await a COVID-19 test result, after reports suggested that recent outbreaks could be attributed to employees not taking time off work to wait for results.

-Hong Kong Secretary for Food and Health Sophia Chan announced that face masks will be mandatory on public transport and in indoor spaces, as well as transport hubs, with immediate effect until August 5 due to recent outbreaks of the virus in Hong Kong.
+Hong Kong Secretary for Food and Health Sophia Chan announced that face masks will be mandatory on public transport and in indoor spaces, as well as transport hubs, with immediate effect until 5 August due to recent outbreaks of the virus in Hong Kong.
 Chan also urged residents to only travel for essential reasons.

 The Japanese Health Ministry approved the use of dexamethasone to treat moderate or advanced cases of COVID-19, after trials showed that the drug significantly reduced the mortality rate.

 23 July

 The China National Pharmaceutical Group stated that the company's potential COVID-19 vaccine could be available for purchase by the end of the year, despite previous estimates of trials of the vaccine not being completed until 2021.
 Researchers stated that clinical trials of the potential vaccine should be completed within three months.

 Authorities in Papua New Guinea asked the World Health Organization to deploy an emergency medical team to assist the country in mitigating the COVID-19 pandemic after almost twenty of the country's thirty cases were reported within a week.

-Authorities in the Philippines reimposed a ban on non-essential both domestically and internationally due to complications with health insurance and surging infection rates in many parts of the world.
+Authorities in the Philippines reimposed a ban on non-essential travel both domestically and internationally due to complications with health insurance and surging infection rates in many parts of the world.

 The Bank of Korea reported that South Korea's gross domestic product (GDP) contracted by 3.3 per cent in the second fiscal quarter between April and June, making it the steepest decline since 1998.
 The country's vital exports industry also declined by a record 16.6 per cent.